-27 Hauke Brunkhorst, Critical Theory of Legal Revolutions.
+Hauke Brunkhorst, Critical Theory of Legal Revolutions.
 Evolutionary Perspectives (Bloomsbury, 2014), 436ff, and John Erik Fossum and Agustín José Menéndez, The Constitution's Gift: A Constitutional Theory for a Democratic European Union (Rowman & Littlefield, 2011), 78ff.

-28 Alexandre Kojève, Introduction à la lecture de Hegel: leçons sur la Phénoménologie de l'Esprit (Gallimard, [1947] 1980).
+Alexandre Kojève, Introduction à la lecture de Hegel: leçons sur la Phénoménologie de l'Esprit (Gallimard, [1947] 1980).

-29 ECJ, Judgment of 5 February 1963, NV Algemene Transport- en Expeditie Onderneming van Gend & Loos v Netherlands Inland Revenue Administration, Case 26/62 [1963]; ECJ, Judgment of the Court of 15 July 1964, of the integration process, the claim-making exercises of law were reformulated, making the standoff between the claims of national sovereignty and the EU legal order the central faultline of Europe.
-In other words, the moment of the realization of unitary statehood in Europe marked the emergence of a new kind of legal pluralism.
-The EU legal order manifested itself as an autonomous and separate legal order which does not consist of the sum of its Member State legal orders, but instead runs parallel to the legal orders of the Member States.
-The operational validity concerning direct effect, supremacy and preemption has been accepted by the Member State (constitutional) courts, at the same time that these courts, most notably the German Bundesverfassungsgericht, have maintained the claim to act as the ultimate authority in the event of conflict.
-A carefully developed conflict-of-laws framework has emerged which allows for mutual recognition and stabilization between the EU legal order and the Member State legal orders without the central claim concerning the supremacy of either part being factually realized.
+ECJ, Judgment of 5 February 1963, NV Algemene Transport- en Expeditie Onderneming van Gend & Loos v Netherlands Inland Revenue Administration, Case 26/62, [1963]; ECJ, Judgment of the Court of 15 July 1964, Flaminio Costa v E.N.E.L.
+Case 6/64 [1964]; ECJ, Judgment of the Court of 31 March 1971, Commission v Council (1971) Case 22/70 [1971].

+Member State (constitutional) courts, at the same time as these courts, most notably the German Bundesverfassungsgericht, have maintained the claim to act as the ultimate authority in the event of conflict.
+A carefully developed conflict of laws framework has emerged which allows for mutual recognition and stabilization between the EU legal order and the Member State legal orders without the central claim concerning the supremacy of either part being factually realized.

 Organizationally, a whole string of institutional mechanisms has emerged in order to stabilize such relations institutionally.
-The Comitology system, with around 1000 committees, is a case in point here.
-The Comitology system serves as a transmission belt through which the legal transfer from the EU legal order to those of the Member States unfolds, just as other frameworks focus upon the transmission of Member State preferences into the law-producing machinery of the EU.
-Comitology committees are the 'no-man's-land' between legal orders.
-While both parties - the Commission, on behalf of the European Union, and the Member States - claim ownership and act as if they have ownership, to this day it remains unclear who in fact 'owns' the committees.
-Comitology - a secret and technocratic construct - and other limited institutional constructs thereby come to act as hinges of societal integration, insofar as the committees act as contact points between otherwise separate legal orders.
-Comitology procedures are rites de passage which allow for legally structured and condensed transfers from one world to another.
-Comitology is an 'in-between worlds' construct which allows for both worlds to construct legal claims to supremacy and coherence, while factually serving as a framework for exchange and transfer between these worlds.
+The Comitology system, with its circa one thousand committees is a case in point here.33 The Comitology system serves as a transmission belt through which the legal transfer from the EU legal order to those of the Member States unfolds, just as other frameworks focus upon the transmission of Member State preferences into the law-producing machinery of the EU.
+Comitology committees are the "no-man'sland" between legal orders.
+While both parties, the Commission on behalf of the European Union, and the Member States, claim ownership and act as if they have ownership, it still remains to this very day unclear who, in fact, "owns" the committees.
+Comitology, a secret and technocratic construct and other limited institutional constructs thereby come to act as hinges of societal integration, in so far as the committees act as contact-points between otherwise separate legal orders.
+Comitology procedures are rites de passage which allow for legally-structured and condensed transfers from one world to another.
+34 It is an "in-between worlds" construct which allows for both worlds to construct legal claims to supremacy and coherency, while factually serving as a framework for exchange and transfer between these worlds.

-VI.
-PERSEPCTIVES: LEGAL PLURALISM AS THE DEFINING FEATURE OF EUROPE
+6. PERSEPCTIVES: LEGAL PLURALISM AS THE DEFINING FEATURE OF EUROPE

-The European Union is a new construct, which does, however, rely on a legal template that is as old as modern Europe itself.
-Modern Europe emerged through the installation of a dual universe between Church and empire, which was subsequently transformed into a dual relation between church and state.
-Modern nation states and modern transnational ordering, as mainly manifested in the European Union today, emerged hand in hand and in a mutually
+The European Union is a new construct which does, however, rely on a legal template which is as old as modern Europe itself.
+Modern Europe emerged through the installation of a dual universe between church and empire, which was subsequently transformed into a dual relation between Church and State.
+Modern nation states and modern transnational ordering, as mainly manifested in the European Union today, emerged hand in hand and in a mutually-reinforcing manner, respectively substituting localistic feudal ordering and imperial cosmopolitan ordering.
+Legal pluralism, understood as being characterized by multiple sources of legal authority and parallel legal universes which symbolically refer to the same geographical space, has, therefore, always been a central feature of Europe.